-The ACA, also known as the Patient Protection and Affordable Care Act (PPACA) or Obamacare, eliminated lifetime maximum benefit clauses in healthcare policies pertaining to essential services.
+The ACA, also known as the Patient Protection and Affordable Care Act (PPACA) or "Obamacare," eliminated lifetime maximum benefit clauses in healthcare policies for essential services.

 No Lifetime Maximum Benefit for Essential Services

-Since 2010, policies issued on or renewed after September 23, 2010 are required to have no lifetime benefit maximums.
-The Affordable Care Act also removes healthcare insurers' ability to place yearly maximums on essential services.
+Policies issued on or renewed after September 23, 2010, can't have lifetime benefit maximums.
+The ACA also removes healthcare insurers' ability to place yearly maximums on essential services.
 As a result, people have access to urgent medical care and treatment without having to worry about exceeding a limit.

-The following list includes essential services defined by the ACA:
+These are essential services as defined by the ACA:

 - Ambulatory patient services